metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

    bake_bread => clean_oven

-Graph strings can also contain "and" (``&``) and "or" (``|``) operators, for instance the following lines are equivalent to the previous ones:
+Graph strings can also contain "and" (``&``) and "or" (``|``) operators, for instance the following lines are equivalent to the ones just above:

 .. code-block:: cylc-graph